Ong Ye Kung: Political career

-In the 2011 general election, Ong contested in Aljunied GRC as part of a five-member People's Action Party (PAP) team led by George Yeo.
-The PAP team lost to the Workers' Party team led by Low Thia Khiang.
+In the 2011 general election, Ong contested in Aljunied GRC as part of a five-member People's Action Party (PAP) team.
+The PAP team lost to the Workers' Party's (WP) team of Low Thia Khiang, Pritam Singh, Sylvia Lim, Muhamad Faisal Manap and Chen Show Mao.
 This was the first time in Singapore's history when the PAP lost a GRC in an election.
+Ong was subsequently regulated into branch chair duties as unelected Kaki Bukit Branch Chair.
+Ong would later leave his branch chair post in 2014.

 Following the 2011 general election, Ong continued to work at the National Trades Union Congress (NTUC) and became Deputy Secretary-General in June 2011.
 He was also elected into the NTUC's Central Committee later that year.
 In 2013, he left the NTUC and became Director of Group Strategy at Keppel Corporation.

-In the 2015 general election, Ong joined as part of the five-member PAP team contesting in Sembawang GRC, which was considered 'safer' for him.
-The PAP team won with 72% of the vote and Ong was elected as the Member of Parliament representing the Gambas ward of Sembawang GRC.
+In the 2015 general election, Ong joined as part of the five-member PAP team contesting in Sembawang GRC, The PAP team won with 72% of the vote and Ong was elected as the Member of Parliament representing the Gambas ward of Sembawang GRC.

 On 1 October 2015, Ong was appointed Senior Minister of State for Defence and Acting Minister for Education (Higher Education and Skills).
 On 1 November 2016, he was promoted to Second Minister for Defence while concurrently holding the portfolio of Minister for Education (Higher Education and Skills) alongside Ng Chee Meng, who was Minister for Education (Schools).
-In 2017, Ong moved a Bill in Parliament to confer the Singapore University of Social Sciences autonomous status.
+In 2017, Ong moved a bill in Parliament to confer the Singapore University of Social Sciences autonomous status.

-On 1 May 2018, the two Education portfolios were merged into a single one; Ong took over the single portfolio as Minister for Education, Ong had also relinquished his Second Minister of Defence portfolio at the same time.
+On 1 May 2018, the two Education portfolios were merged into a single one; Ong took over the single portfolio as Minister for Education while simultaneously relinquishing his Second Minister of Defence portfolio.

-On 27 July 2020, Ong relinquished his portfolio as Minister for Education and succeeded Khaw Boon Wan as Minister for Transport, as well as the Anchor Minister of Sembawang GRC.
+On 27 July 2020, Ong relinquished his portfolio as Minister for Education and succeeded Khaw Boon Wan as Minister for Transport.